Download the all-new Republic app:

 George Floyd’s death

-George Floyd's death has triggered mass unrest in various parts of US.
-As per reports, police officer Derek Chauvin and three or officers - Thomas Lane, Tou Thao, and J Alexander Kueng - were later fired by Minneapolis Police Department.
+George Floyd's death has triggered mass unrest in various parts of the US.
+As per reports, police officer Derek Chauvin and three other officers - Thomas Lane, Tou Thao, and J Alexander Kueng - were later fired by the Minneapolis Police Department.
 Chauvin has been charged with third-degree murder and second-degree manslaughter.

 08:08 IST, June 11th 2020